6.2. pipx-based installation

 The next sections will explain in detail the appropriate steps as well as commenting on possible caveats.
 We strongly encourage you to read through the sections below to understand what these steps entitle, but in the end, what we are going to do to install MUSE is the following:

-• Install pyenv (Linux and MacOS) or pyenv-win (Windows) and make sure it works.
+Install pyenv (Linux and MacOS) or pyenv-win (Windows) and make sure it works by invoking pyenv –version in the terminal.

-All operative systems have a Terminal application that let you run commands.
+All operating systems have a Terminal application that let you run commands.
 You will need to use it extensively when using MUSE, so we strongly suggest you get familiar with it.
-For now, let’s just figure out how to launch it:
+For now, let’s just figure out how to launch one:

 Once you have launched the Terminal, the window that opens will show the command prompt, where we will input all the commands form now on.
 The following are a couple of examples of what it looks like, typically, but it might be a bit different in your system depending on how it is configured: